mvolkmann/blog/src/swift.md

 It must be declared with `var` and can be mutated after its initial value is computed.
 Lazy properties are not thread safe and will be computed again in each thread.

+Methods are defined with the `func` keyword.
+They can use the `self` keyword to refer the instance on which they are invoked.

 ```swift
 import Foundation // needed to use functions like sin, cos, and atan